 We make allergy testing easy

-Leave all of your worries aside when you walk through the door at Texan Allergy & Sinus Center.
+Leave all your worries aside when you walk through the door at Texan Allergy & Sinus Center.
 Our team of allergy specialists are ready to welcome you and help you feel at ease.
 Patients are our top priority and we strive to make your experience as comfortable as possible.

 Adult & Pediatric Allergy Testing Services

-Allergies affect over 50 million people in the United States and symptoms can show is a variety of ways.
+Allergies affect over 50 million people in the United States and symptoms can show in a variety of ways.
 If you suffer from any of the following symptoms, you may be affected by allergies.

 Symptoms of environmental and seasonal allergies

 - Itchy, watery eyes

 Seasonal allergies are any type of allergies that are caused by seasonal changes -- mostly plants that bloom at different times of the year.
 Some examples include:

 Environmental allergies are caused by things that are in the environment you're in, from your workplace to your car to your home.
 These include:

 Skin Testing for Environmental and Seasonal Allergies